 Palmer carried a gas lantern as they walked the length of the tunnel, which cast shadows along the walls of the corridor.
 He favored his left hand, given the injury to his right shoulder.

-Kass had managed to extract the bullet and stitch his wound; though the mechanic’s education was specific to the study of Aeronautical Engineering, she was still the most scientifically knowledgeable among them, and had a steady enough hand.
-According to Kass, human beings are just like extra-complicated machines.
+Kas had managed to extract the bullet and stitch his wound; though the mechanic’s education was specific to the study of Aeronautical Engineering, she was still the most scientifically knowledgeable among them, and had a steady enough hand.
+According to Kas, human beings are just like extra-complicated machines.

 Their footsteps echoed down the tunnel.